 Ceramics workshop in Sweden

-Lotte is not completely attached to Eindhoven.
-I have travelled a lot and after half a year I get the itch to leave.
-At the moment, I am busy setting up a ceramics workshop in Sweden.
+Completely attached to Eindhoven, Lotte is not.
+'I traveled a lot and after an average of six months I get the itch and have to leave.
+At the moment I am setting up a ceramics workshop in Sweden.
 My family bought a house there from a former potter.
-There is a wood-fired kiln in the garden and I am experimenting with that.
-I am not technically trained in that area, I am really a designer and by trying things out surprising products can arise.
+There is a wood-fired kiln in the garden and I am experimenting with it.
+In that area I'm not technically trained, I'm really a designer and by trying things out surprising products can emerge.'

 The Vij5 collection

-Since 2017, a number of Lotte's Designare part of the Vij5 collection, which was a logical decision for her.
-If you have a company on your own, you have to make choices because it is really too much to do everything yourself.
-When Arjan and Anieke van Vij5 came across my path via design colleagues Alissa + Nienke, I decided to leave the sales to them.
+Since 2017, some of Lotte's Design are part of the Vij5 collection, which was a logical decision for her.
+'If you have a company on your own, you have to make choices because it's really too much to do everything yourself.
+When Arjan and Anieke from Vij5 came my way via design colleagues Alissa + Nienke, I chose to leave the sales to them.
 At that time I had three product series and Anieke was particularly interested in the cups and bowls with drop glaze (Archiving Water Ware).
-Together we developed these into a tableware series.
-Eventually my tap water carafes were added to the Vij5 collection.
+We developed these together into a tableware series.
+Eventually my tap water carafes were also added to the Vij5 collection.

 Collaboration with Vij5

-What Lotte likes about working with Vij5 is the good mutual contact.
-I like that Arjan and Anieke are nice and down-to-earth and Dutch, not too much fuss.
+What Lotte likes about working with Vij5 is the good contact between them.
+'I like the fact that Arjan and Anieke are down-to-earth and Dutch, not too much fuss.
 There is also a lot of involvement in the production process, which I like.
-I think my Designfits the collection very well because it is minimalistic and practical.
+In my opinion, my Design fit the collection very well because they are minimalistic and practical.'

 More ways of working together

-Working together is something that Lotte enjoys anyway.
-I share my workshop with Kirstie van Noort and one of the things I do with her is the OER project'.
-For this, we make a number of different products that we colour with a residual stream from Brabant Water.
-Collaboration on different fronts, in other words.
+Collaboration is something Lotte enjoys anyway.
+'I share my workshop with Kirstie van Noort and with her I do the OER project, among other things.'
+For this we make a number of different products that we color with a residual stream from Brabant Water.'
+Cooperation on different fronts, in other words.

 The future

-As far as the future is concerned, Lotte does have a vision but no fixed plan.
-I can roll out my concept anywhere in the world, so I want to do that in different places.
-My first option is Sardinia, where I work with a fellow designer, Sara Vignoli.
+As for the future, Lotte has a vision but no definite plan.
+'I can roll out my concept anywhere in the world and so I want to do that in different places.
+My first option is Sardinia, where I work together with a fellow designer; Sara Vignoli.
 She and I complement each other nicely in what we are doing.
-What is clear to me is that I want to continue working in a sustainable way in the future.
+What is clear to me is that I want to continue working in a sustainable way in the future.'

 Products from Lotte de Raadt in the Vij5 collection